 I used the signInActivity resource to look up a user's last sign-in time, but it hasn't updated after a few hours.
 When will it be updated with the latest sign in time?

 The signInActivity resource is used to find inactive users who haven't signed in for some time.
-It does not update in near real time; you should expect up to 6 hours before the property is updated for a given user.
-If you need to find the user's last sign-in activity more quickly than that, you can use the Azure AD sign-ins blade to see near real time sign-in activity for all your users.
+It doesn't update in near real time.
+If you need to find the user's last sign-in activity more quickly, you can use the Microsoft Entra sign-in logs to see near real time sign-in activity for all your users.

-What data is included in the CSV file I can download from the Azure AD sign-in logs?
+What data is included in the CSV file I can download from the Microsoft Entra sign-in logs?

-The CSV includes sign-in logs for your users and service principals.
-However, data that is represented as a nested array in the MS Graph API for sign-in logs isn't included.
-For example, conditional access policies and report-only information aren't included.
+The CSV includes sign-in logs for the type of sign-ins you selected.
+Data that is represented as a nested array in the Microsoft Graph API for sign-in logs is not included.
+For example, Conditional Access policies and report-only information aren't included.
 If you need to export all the information contained in your sign-in logs, use the Export Data Settings feature.

 I see .XXX in part of the IP address from a user in my sign-in logs.
 Why is that happening?